Skip to content

 ‘Governance’ refers to the evolving processes, relationships, institutions and structures by which a group of people, community or society organise themselves collectively to achieve things that matter to them.
 Governance enables the representation of the welfare, rights and interests of constituents, the administration and delivery of programs and services, the management of resources, and negotiation with governments and other groups (Hawkes 2001; Hewitt de Alcántara 1998; Westbury 2002).
 Governance occurs at the community, local, regional and national level.
 The manner in which governance functions are performed has a direct effect on the wellbeing of individuals and communities.

+Competent governance in the context of Indigenous primary health care services ensures the services are effectively and efficiently managed, and that the cultural, social and health needs of Indigenous communities are taken into account.
 This measure explores the role of competent governance of Indigenous primary health care services in the delivery of care to Aboriginal and Torres Strait Islander people.

 The Aboriginal Community Controlled Health Services (ACCHSs) model is the main governance model adopted by Indigenous primary health care providers.
 An ACCHS is an incorporated organisation initiated and based in local Indigenous communities.
 They deliver a holistic, comprehensive, and culturally appropriate health service to the community.
 While the capabilities and capacity of ACCHSs vary, this model of care provides important options for Indigenous Australians (Moran et al. 2014).

-The Office of the Registrar of Indigenous Corporations (ORIC) administers the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (CATSI Act).
-The legislation sets out governance standards, with special measures to suit the needs of Indigenous Australians.
-In 2017–18, 661 corporations that identified as having principal activities of health and community services were incorporated under the CATSI Act and were registered with ORIC.
-Of these, 624 were required to submit annual reports to ORIC under the CATSI Act, and 523 (84%) complied with their obligations (Table D3.13.2).
+In 2021–22, 674 corporations that identified as having principal activities of health and community services were incorporated under the CATSI Act and were registered with ORIC.
+Of these, 671 were required to submit annual reports to ORIC under the CATSI Act, and 432 (64%) complied with their obligations (Table D3.13.2).

 Governing committees/boards